ConsciousnessCraft/OBJECT-DEFORMATION/README.md

 - **Initial View**: pinchement ( tmin=0 , tmax=1) + shader  ( gooch ).
 - **twist Press 'c'**: you will see deformation with this parameters ( tmin=-1 , tmax=1, thethamax=2 * PI) + shader( gooch).
 - **vortex Press'd'**: you will see deformation with this parameteers ( tmin=-1 , tmax=1, thethamax=2 * PI) + shader( gooch ).
-- **Move Vectors**: Use U, u, V, and v to move the tangent and normal vectors along the surface.
 - **Return to Initial View**:  Press 'C.

 - to increase/reduce tmin press 't','T'.